Suvit-Sharma/T0-Do-list/README.md

 <br>
 -> Keep all the files in same folder.
 (IMPORTANT)
 <br>
--> Open "color game.html" file in any browser (CHROME RECOMMENDED)
+-> Open "index.html" file in any browser (CHROME RECOMMENDED)
 <br>

 Enjoy it! <3